efellemedia/docs/server-requirements.md

 # Server Requirements

 FusionCMS has a few system requirements.
-If you are developing locally on your machine, you don't have to worry about any of these details as [Homestead](homestead) takes care of everything for you.
+If you are developing locally on your machine, you don't have to worry about any of these details as [Homestead](/{{version}}/homestead) takes care of everything for you.
 However, if you are a server admin or are otherwise installing FusionCMS on a server, you will need to make sure your server meets the following requirements:

 - Apache or Nginx
-- PHP >= 5.6.4
+- PHP >= 7.1.3
-- MySQL >= 5.6
+- MySQL >= 5.7
 - GD Image Library
 - Beanstalkd
 - Supervisor